TotoroPHD/twitch-redactle/README.md

 # twitch-redactle

+UPDATE #3 16/05/2022 :
+- Adding whitelist : Now you can add words in the var whitelist in config.js that will not be hidden at beginning

 UPDATE #2 12/05/2022 :
 - Adding accent mode.
 If true, accents must be correct.
 If false, accent are not taken into account.
 - Adding light red if word has already been proposed